tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 Function application as seen above has the highest precedence

-This means that the following statements are equivelant
+This means that the following statements are equivalent

 ```haskell
 > succ 9 + max 5 4 + 1